5 French Books to read for beginners

 ⦁ Don't translate everything:

 Do not read with a French - English dictionary!
-I though, if I take a notebook, write the words, look for them and write down their translations, it would make the rest of the book easier to understand.
+I thought, if I take a notebook, write the words, look for them and write down their translations, it would make the rest of the book easier to understand.
 Just, no. If you really don't understand, then this particular book is not for you, yet.
 Stopping every five minutes will only make the general comprehension worse.

 Instead, when you meet a word you don't know, read again the sentences around it to place it into context.
 One word particularly bugged me: reckon.
 I didn't remember learning it at all, but the way it was placed in a sentence, it was obviously not a vital information.
 Eventually, I got it by myself.
 And you will too!